APPENDIX A: BY-LAWS OF THE ASSOCIATION

 Section 3: Membership Procedure

 The ACES Executive Council shall prescribe the necessary form for application to membership.
-It shall also prescribe the procedure for processing and approving application for membership.
+It shall also prescribe the procedure for processing and approving an application for membership.

 Section 4: Severance of Membership